How To Install the Daniel Defense RIS III Handguard

 Frequently Asked Questions

-You'll need the Daniel Defense proprietary barrel nut wrench, a ball-end hex wrench, a standard hex wrench, a torque wrench, a Midwest Industries upper receiver rod, a bench vice, and Brownells Action Lube Plus.
+You'll need a Daniel Defense proprietary barrel nut wrench, a ball-end hex wrench, a standard hex wrench, a Midwest Industries Upper Receiver Rod, a torque wrench, a bench vice, and Brownells Action Lube Plus.
+Specialized bits like Torx or flathead may also be needed for the bottom plate fasteners.

 What is the correct torque specification for the Daniel Defense RIS III barrel nut?

-The barrel nut for the Daniel Defense RIS III handguard should be torqued to 35 foot-pounds using a calibrated torque wrench to ensure a secure and proper installation.
+The barrel nut for the Daniel Defense RIS III Handguard should be torqued to 35 foot-pounds (ft-lbs).
+Using a calibrated torque wrench is essential for achieving this precise specification.

 What is the purpose of the plastic washers on the bottom plate fasteners for the RIS III?

-The plastic washers integrated into the bottom plate fasteners are designed to prevent vibration-induced loosening, ensuring the plate remains securely attached over time.
+The integrated plastic washers on the bottom plate fasteners are designed to prevent vibration-induced loosening.
+This ensures the fasteners remain secure over time, maintaining the integrity of the handguard attachment.

 Related News